ros2-forest/forest/examples/contrast_stretch/README.md

 ### design_files/

 This directory contains the HLS files for the project (contrast_stretch.cpp and contrast_stretch.h), as well as the config.forest file that is provided to Forest.
-Note that some information in the config.forest file will need to be changed if you are using it in your own workspace, such as the Absolute ROS2 dev_ws path, Absolute FPGA .bit file path, and User IP name.
+Note that some information in the config.forest file will need to be changed if you are using it in your own workspace, such as the Absolute ROS2 dev_ws path and Absolute FPGA .bit file path.

 ### imgs/